clicon/clixon-controller-docs/tutorial.rst

    OK

-To save the configuration and push it to the devices the command `commit` is executed:
+To save the configuration and push it to the devices the command `commit` is executed.
+Then the Python code is executed again and the new user is pushed to the devices:

 .. code-block:: bash

    user@test[/]# commit
    OK

-The user can now be removed from the devices by deleting the service and committing the configuration:
+The user can also be removed from the devices by deleting the service and committing the configuration.

 .. code-block:: bash